 - If you want a smooth sauce, without any chunks, then puree the berries after fermenting.

 - The natural sugars in the berries will ferment with any yeast-based culture.
-Try using water kefir, kombucha, milk kefir whey or ginger bug.
-My favourite culture is raw (unpasteurized), honey which naturally ferments into a sweet and savoury combination.
+Try using water kefir, kombucha, milk kefir whey, or ginger bug.
+My favorite culture is raw (unpasteurized) honey which naturally ferments into a sweet and savory combination.

-- I usually use a straight-sided 500 ml mason jar with an airlock (affiliate links).
-Regardless it’s important to keep the berries below the liquid because there is an added risk of mould contamination with berries.
+- I usually fermented berries in a straight-sided 500 ml mason jar.
+Regardless it’s important to keep the berries below the liquid because there is an added risk of mold contamination with berries.

 Keywords: raspberry, blueberry, cherry, strawberry, blackberry, probiotic, keto, vegan, gluten free, paleo, sugar free, superfood, spring, summer, fall, jam